Loading…

 Picking the wrong character doesn't end runs.
 It means spending floors 1-4 fighting your playstyle instead of settling into it.
 This guide maps each starting loadout to the playstyle it rewards, which relics to chase with each, and who to run after your first clear.

-Each character's starting dice has a dominant face type.
+Each character's starting dice has a dominant mechanic.
 Some lean heavily into attack faces with one utility slot.
 Others carry multiple parry faces, or lead with poison faces that set up ailment stacks.
-One character's starting dice include multiple reroll faces — which look like dead weight until you understand that rerolls are probability engines when the right relics are in place.
+One character's starting dice carry the Heavy property: pieces that stay on the board after being played, which look unspectacular until you understand they are the fuel for Flash-based replay loops that multiply output in ways attack or poison faces cannot match alone.

 The game doesn't explain this connection between starting dice and relic priority.
 Players who pick characters based on frog art and wonder why runs feel inconsistent are often making the same mistake twice: same character on run 2, same relic priorities, no progress on understanding why the system works the way it does.